mnkhee/user-docs-project/docs/tutorials/creating.md

 ## Conclusion

-by the end of this section, you will have successfully created and stored data on your web browser.
+by the end of this section, you will have successfully created and stored data on your web browsers local storage.